Investment Properties Info

 The typical pattern for the real estate cycle is actually quite simple and straightforward.
 First, there must be expansion in both the population and the industrial sectors, which are all facilitated by the government.
 These expansions result in an increase in demand for housing and other buildings, which eventually will exceed supply.

 But a lot of time is needed so that supply, i.e. building construction, can catch up with demand.
 During this time, construction increases demand for land, which in turn is followed by an increase in rent and land values.
-Then, the rate of increase rises.
-This is what is known as a boom.
+Then, the rate of increase rises and the demand for housing surges.
+This is what is known as a real estate boom.

 Here are some indicators of supply and demand that you will want to look at when considering a new area: